osrf/ros2multirobotbook/src/security.md

 ...
 ```

-## RoMi-H Dashboard Security
+## RMF Web Dashboard Security

-The RoMi-H Dashboard is a web application that provides overall visualization and control over the
+[RMF Web] (https://github.com/open-rmf/rmf-web) is a web application that provides overall visualization and control over the
-RoMi-H system.
+RMF system.
 It is served over TLS to ensure encryption, integrity and authentication of the
 communication with the final user.
 The server uses [openid-connect (OIDC)][openid_connect] for
 authentication, an open standard based on [oauth 2.0][oauth2] and [JOSE][jose].
 Currently the
 dashboard makes use of [Keycloack][keycloack], an open source implementation of OIDC.
 It provides